Indefinite causal key distribution: Introduction

 \section{Introduction}

 In our everyday, classical world, we are used to events occurring in a well defined order: $A$ happens before $B$ or vice versa.
 However, it has been suggested that if our universe is to be governed by a quantum theory of gravity, the dynamical nature of causality in general relativity must coexist with the indefiniteness of states in quantum mechanics \cite{Hardy}.
 So, although in our classical world $A$ comes before $B$ or vice versa, the quantum world allows for both of these options to occur in superposition, in an {\it indefinite causal order} (ICO).
 Remarkably, without even venturing into the quantum gravitational regime, a physically realisable device, called the {\it quantum switch}, has been proposed that exhibits such an indefinite causal order \cite{Quantum_Switch_original, Caslav_Orig_Process, QuantumSwitch_Romero, Rubino_Experimental_witness, InstrumentsInICO}.
-The quantum switch has been applied in many different settings and has hinted at advantages, or interesting differences, when compared with the corresponding definite causal situations \cite{Quantum_Switch_original, Channel_discrim,Comp_Advantage, Comm_Compl, Indef_Metrology,Metrology_experiment,freyMetrology, Channel_ICO1,Channel_ICO2, Channel_ICO, Indef_Noise, Q_Fridge,Q_battery1,Q_battery2, Aaron_ICO,simonovWork,RozemaReview}.
+The quantum switch has been applied in many different settings both theoretically and experimentally \cite{RozemaReview}.
+Doing so has hinted at advantages, or interesting differences, when compared with the corresponding definite causal situations, whether it be in computation \cite{Quantum_Switch_original, Comp_Advantage}, channel discrimination \cite{Channel_discrim}, communications \cite{Comm_Compl, Channel_ICO1,Channel_ICO2, Channel_ICO, Indef_Noise}, metrology \cite{Indef_Metrology,Metrology_experiment,Aaron_ICO,freyMetrology} or thermodynamics \cite{Q_Fridge,Q_battery1,Q_battery2, simonovWork}.
 Such differences usually present themselves when the actions of the parties within the quantum switch are incompatible (that is, when their operations do not commute with one another).
 This realisation has led to far reaching proposals: from quantum refrigeration \cite{Q_Fridge} and battery charging \cite{Q_battery1,Q_battery2}, to the violation of fundamental quantum metrological limits \cite{Indef_Metrology,Metrology_experiment}.
 Motivated by this relation to non-commuting operations, we explore whether another such application: quantum key distribution (QKD), can be performed in an ICO.
 Indeed, we ask: if it is possible, are there are any interesting consequences that follow?